guardian/recommendations/security.md

 public.
 There are a number of ways of controlling access, all of which must be correctly configured to keep private objects private.

-**Prefer using a bucket for a single logical purpose, either public or private.** Mixing concerns makes it more complicated to configure access and easier to get it wrong.
-This allows access to be configured at the bucket level, which is preferred to the object level.
+**Prefer single logical purpose buckets, either public or private.** Mixing concerns makes it more complicated to configure access and easier to get it wrong.

+**Prefer bucket-level policies to control access.** Object-level access control is generally not recommended due to the extra risk its complexity brings.

 **For non-public buckets block all public access.**
 ![](./S3-block-public-access.png)